Medicaid Planning Attorney serving Westchester County, NY and Fairfield County, CT

 Given the complexity of the rules governing Medicaid eligibility in New York, together with the penalties for becoming eligible through improper means, it is important to seek assistance from a qualified elder law attorney.
 Michael Amoruso is a past-chair of the Elder Law Section of the New York State Bar Association and he is past-president of the National Academy of Elder Law Attorneys.
 He regularly interprets the program and policy manuals, which contain nuanced information about the application process.
 Furthermore, he works with area facilities to achieve superior results for both our clients and the facilities.
 From the facility, case manager, financial planning, agency, and legal professional perspectives, our reputation is unmatched.

 At Amoruso & Amoruso LLP, we are at the forefront of creating strategies and instruments to help seniors obtain the long-term care they need without exhausting their life savings.
 If you or a loved one is faced with a Medicaid crisis, there is no time to lose.
 We will give your case the immediate attention it deserves and help you obtain Medicaid assistance as quickly as possible, whether in a nursing home setting or in your own home or at an assisted living facility.
 Contact us at your earliest convenience to discuss your particular situation, needs, and goals.
+While our office is located in Rye Brook, NY, we proudly serve clients from White Plains, NY to Greenwich, CT, including the NY Metro Area.

 * This amount is for the year 2021.
 The Medicare co-pay is adjusted annually.